Presentation Guidelines

 - Go to the Library tab, or click ADD next to Latest Library Entries.

-- Create a New Entry, select the folder marked with the day of your presentation, and describe your files (title of presentation, abstract, whatever seems relevant).
+- Create a New Entry, select "Presentation Handouts," then the folder marked with the day of your presentation.
+Describe your files (title of presentation, abstract, whatever seems relevant).

 - Select Entry Type > Standard File Upload.